Refusal to Submit to DUI Testing

-Florida Statute 316.1939 makes it a crime to refuse to submit to testing a second time when the police have probable cause that you were driving under the influence.
+Florida Statute 316.1939 makes it a crime to refuse to submit to testing a second time when the police have probable cause that you were driving under the influence in West Palm Beach.
 In 2012, there were 56,664 arrests in the State of Florida for driving under the influence of which 18,268 refused to be tested.
 Florida Statute 316.1939 says that if a person refuses to submit to testing, then the person’s driver’s license would be suspended for a year.
 That doesn’t sound so bad when faced with a potential DUI conviction, but the State Legislature changed the law to now criminalizing a second refusal to prevent people from dodging DUI convictions by continually refusing to test.
 When a person refuses to test, it is harder for the prosecutor to prove that you were driving under the influence of alcohol.

 Ways you might act which will be deemed a refusal by the officer:

 - You say “No.”